sadeghzar/simple-game/README.md

 # simple-game

+Hi
+ I want make a game but I dont know where to start.
-how to make a simple game
+How to make a simple game.